AdapterShack/jssl/README.txt

-JSSL is a Java implementation of a HTTP, HTTPS, SSL, and TCP sockets client.
+JeffSSL is a Java implementation of a HTTP, HTTPS, SSL, and TCP sockets client.

 Command-line options are intended to be reminescent of keytool if they deal with keystores, and roughly similar to cUrl otherwise.
 Obviously, not every option